bowtie-io/promdate/matches.md

 <h1 class="post-title">Matches</h1>

-Your matches are displayed below.
-Email addresses become visible and can be exported if you upgrade.
+Your matches are below.
+Email addresses become visible and can be exported if you upgrade ($3).
+Get to work!

 <div class="actuals matches-table">
     <ul id="actual_matches">